 Firefox Flatpak sandboxes system-level directories like /etc/ and /var/.
 Firefox Snap has the same permissions to system-level directories as the user.

-By default, Firefox Flatpak has read-access to the entire home directory.
+By default, Fedora Flatpak has read-access to the entire home directory.
 It also has read and write access to ~/.mozilla/, ~/.cache/firefox/, and ~/Downloads/.
 This is where Firefox normally keeps its user data plus the default ephemeral downloads directory.

-You can revoke Flatpak’s access to the home directory (while maintaining specific permissions mentioned avoce) by running the below command.
+You can revoke Fedora Flatpak’s access to the home directory (while maintaining specific permissions mentioned avoce) by running the below command.
 You can still access files in your home directory using the File: Open dialog and when choosing which files to upload.

 Firefox Snap has irrevocable read-only access non-hidden files and directories in the home directory.
 Hidden-files are files and directories whose name start with a “.”.

 In other words, it restricts access to sensitive areas like ~/.ssh/ and ~/.bitcoin/ but does nothing to restrict access to your ~/Documents/ and ~/Pictures/.
 At least one of these directories have been the target of an old Firefox exploit.

 Anything it wants to write to the home directory or read from a dot-directory is redirected to ~/snap/firefox/common/.